cellml/libcellml/docs/reference/sectionB_elements.rst

 .. container:: issue-connection-component2

-   2. Each :code:`connection` element MUST contain an unprefixed :code:`component_2` attribute.
+   2. Each :code:`connection` element MUST contain a :code:`component_2` attribute.
 The value of the :code:`component_2` attribute
       MUST be a :ref:`valid CellML identifier<specA_cellml_identifier>`.